-The events of life are haphazard and random.
 You lose your job?
 That's just the way it is.
 You come down with a terminal disease?
-Well, bad things happen to good people--just buck up, and make the most of it.
+Well, bad things happen to good people--just make the best of it.
 Fate rules.
 There is no such thing as "destiny" other than the one that you make for yourself.